-For fiscal year 21/22, the VMB parasite release program will be implemented for a ninth year.
+In 2023, the VMB parasite release program will be implemented for an eleventh year.
 The program was initiated in fiscal year 13/14.
 Anagyrus wasps will be released at approximately 160 sites throughout the County, at a rate of three releases per site.
 Release sites are selected utilizing past trapping data, the UCCE chronically-infested data, and grower-identified infestations.
 Following the releases for the past six years, Ag Commissioner staff has returned to vineyards and found evidence of parasitism of VMB by the wasps.
 The objective of the releases is to attempt to build a population of parasitic wasps in vineyards infested with VMB.
 The releases are not expected to provide significant levels of VMB control.
 Growers are encouraged to release additional wasps on their properties as a part of an overall integrated pest management strategy.

-Release of the wasps will be conducted by Agricultural Commissioner staff and will occur in July 2021 and again in May 2022.
+Release of the wasps will be conducted by Agricultural Commissioner staff and will occur in July 2023 and again in May 2024.
 Growers will help to identify locations of infestations within vineyards to help pinpoint the release sites.
-The release sites will be mapped.
+The release sites will be mapped and included on the interactive VMB map on the Ag Commissioner website.